turboic/4dstudio-localserver/POST.md

 ## TODO
-- redo the gif with current UI and in a industrial context (for the model and the script)
+- DONE redo the gif with current UI and in a industrial context (for the model and the script)
 - DONE spell checking
 - DONE fix links and TODO
 - DONE add a conclusion